What Are The Basic Food Hygiene Rules?

 What are the Basic Food Hygiene Rules?
 What You Should Know

-To ensure you stay within the legal guidelines in a kitchen, you must be following certain food hygiene rules.
-In this article, we explain the rules you should follow, the consequences if you don’t follow food hygiene regulations, and how you can get qualified in Food Hygiene Level 2.
+To ensure you stay within the legal guidelines in a kitchen, you must follow certain food hygiene rules.
+This article explains the rules you should follow, the consequences if you don’t follow food hygiene regulations, and how to qualify for Food Hygiene Level 2.

 What are the basic rules of food hygiene?
-You should follow the four Cs to ensure good food hygiene.
-This includes thorough and regular cleaning, cooking foods to the correct temperature to kill bacteria, chilling foods quickly and properly, and preventing cross-contamination by using colour-coded chopping boards and storing food correctly.
+To ensure good food hygiene, you should follow the four Cs.
+These include thorough and regular cleaning, cooking foods to the correct temperature to kill bacteria, chilling foods quickly and correctly, and preventing cross-contamination by using colour-coded chopping boards and storing food correctly.

-Read on to find out more about the rules of food hygiene, and how you can learn about food safety within a kitchen.
+Read on to learn more about food hygiene rules and how you can learn about food safety in a kitchen.

-If you work in an environment where food is being prepared, cooked, or served, you must know how to safely cook, clean, chill, and prevent cross-contamination.
+If you work in an environment where food is prepared, cooked, or served, you must know how to cook, clean, chill, and prevent cross-contamination safely.
 This is sometimes known as the four Cs of food hygiene.
 We explore the four Cs in more detail below:

 The Four Cs